Dear Dive Doctor,

 If a 190 canopy size is what you and your instructors and/or safety advisors have determined to be the ideal first canopy size for you, then buy your gear set-up for that size of canopy.
 You most likely will, or should, be under that same size canopy for your next 600 jumps or more.
 You’ll want to take at least a couple of canopy flight courses with that size canopy, learning the ins/outs of all the flight controls, and learning how to push every bit of performance you can out of your canopy.
 These skills form a solid flight knowledge base for you that will translate for flying this and all your future canopies.

-Most containers can take one size difference in canopies.
-If you really want to make sure you get one downsize out of your container, let the gear shop that you are buying your container from know that you want that ability with your container.
-A container can be ordered to fit the maximum of your current canopy size, for example the 190, but that it also fits a 170 when you’re ready to downsize.
-So that container would get you the one canopy downsize.
+Most containers can be fit a main canopy range of 2 standard sizes.
+But, low-bulk canopy types can expand that range to a third size.
+If you really want to make sure you get at least one downsize out of your container, let the gear shop that you are buying your container from know that you want that ability with your container.
+A container can be ordered to fit the maximum of your current canopy size, for example a 190 standard ZP canopy, but then also fit a 170 standard ZP canopy when you’re ready to downsize.
+So that container would allow you a one-canopy downsize.
 Just make sure that the container does indeed fit the 190.
-You don’t want to order a container made for a 170 maximum size canopy and struggle to fit in a 190 for the next 600 jumps… you’ll kill yourself or your packer trying to make it fit.
+You don’t want to order a container made for a 170 maximum size canopy and struggle to fit in a 190 for the next 600 jumps… you’ll kill yourself or your packer trying to make it fit, and tarnish your love of just having fun at the drop zone.

 4. Time for a change?